How Big Sugar Got Rich Off American Cravings

 The search for artificial sweeteners had begun in the late 19th century, driven by pharmacists experimenting in their labs.
 Saccharin, for instance, had been discovered in 1879, and was sold commercially after 1914, having thrived in the years of wartime sugar shortages.
 Another major sweetener—cyclamate—emerged after 1945, and various combinations of these products appealed to the soft-drinks companies, especially from the 1950s onwards, in their early efforts to produce a reduced-calorie version of their main products.
 However, health concerns about artificial sweeteners in the 1960s and 70s—and an increased scrutiny by the US Food and Drug Administration (FDA) into such products—lent a new urgency to the search for safe, new sweeteners.
 The solution seemed to be NutraSweet (aspartame).
 The makers of NutraSweet realized that the product’s future was linked to the soft-drinks market.
 Profits boomed and the makers became part of the massive Monsanto conglomerate.

 By the end of the 20th century, with a rising crescendo of concern about artificial sweeteners and health, and about the impact of sugar on global obesity, the corporate and legal in-fighting about artificial sweeteners became fierce—not surprisingly, perhaps, given the value of the global market for sweeteners.
 The annual sales for the market-leader—aspartame—stood at $3 billion; the next 12 leading products brought the total value to $3.5 billion.
+The revolution in American sweeteners came, however, from an unlikely corner of American agriculture.

 Like the US sugar industry, US corn was highly protected, regulated and subsidized, with the origins of federal intervention lying in the Depression era of the 1930s.
 Farmers in the American Midwest produced more and more corn, partly by using new, scientifically developed strains, and partly by innovative, highly mechanized farming systems and equipment.
 The end result, by the late 20th century, was that US granaries were full to overflowing.
 The nation’s farmers had produced much more corn than the US could possibly consume.